Department Chair: K. Noerr

 Students in the Exercise Science Program are expected to maintain the following minimum program standards:

-Final grades will be reviewed for each student in the Exercise Science Program each semester.
+Final grades will be reviewed for each student in the Exercise Science Program at the end of every semester.

 Probation within Exercise Science Program